 Web Site Updates: We have added updated biographies for Timothy Jahn and Ben Bauer to the web site.
-In addition, a number of works made their way through the gallery this month; included were paintings by: Edouard Cortès, C.C.
-Dommelshuizen, Antoine Blanchard, Timothy Jahn and Ben Bauer.
-Don't forget to look for the new works by Corot, Diaz de la Pena, Leon Perrault, Cortès, Blanchard, Swatland, Bauer and Jahn that have been, or will be, added to the web site.
-A few of the new works are illustrated below:
+In addition, a number of works made their way through the gallery this month; included were paintings by: Cortès, Dommelshuizen, Blanchard, Jahn and Bauer.
+And look for the new works by Corot, Diaz de la Pena, Perrault, Cortès, Blanchard, Swatland, Bauer and Jahn on the web site.